firemyna/firemyna/examples/next/README.md

 npm run dev
 ```

-It will start the Remix project on [localhost:3000](http://localhost:3000/) and Firebase Functions on `localhost:5000` with the demo function running at `http://localhost:5000/FIREBASE_PROJECT_ID/us-central1/hello`.
+It will start the Next.js project on [localhost:3000](http://localhost:3000/) and Firebase Functions on `localhost:5000` with the demo function running at `http://localhost:5000/FIREBASE_PROJECT_ID/us-central1/hello`.

 See the logs for more details.